-In this post, I’ve compiled a list of over 50 easy guitar riffs that are great for both beginner and intermediate-level players.
-Many of these guitar riffs focus on plucking technique (e.g. Heartbreaker by Led Zeppelin) although I’ve also included guitar riffs that are chord or power chord based (e.g. You Really Got Me by The Kinks).
+In this post, I’ve compiled a list of over 43 easy guitar riffs that are great for both beginner and intermediate-level players.
+Many of these guitar riffs focus on plucking technique (e.g. Heartbreaker by Led Zeppelin) although I’ve also included guitar riffs that are chord or power chord-based (e.g. You Really Got Me by The Kinks).

 This list is in no particular order so feel free to jump in wherever.
-Pick a song you like, and start learning how to play its riff with one of the options provided.
+Pick a song you like, and start learning to play it.

 Happy guitar playing!